-These buildings or brand names represent “Chinese Characteristics”: just as it is with the history of the country, they too have experienced deep divisions.
-Traditionally, many names were chosen for auspicious reasons, and most are three characters long, especially businesses.
-For example, in the old Hohhot city, three big names were Dashengkui 大盛魁, Yuanshengde 元盛德 and Tianyide 天义德 and it has been a long time since these kinds of names were seen.
-Now if a company is choosing a name, unless they specifically want to emphasize tradition or special business characteristic (such as emphasizing herbal medicine, traditional culture, authentic flavor) then it is unlikely that they will use a similar format.
-Instead the inclination is to choose a name with the word “hall” in it, and add something next to it, as demonstrated by names like “Nature Hall” and “黔香阁”.
+These buildings or brand names represent “Chinese Characteristics”: just as it is with the history of the country, they’ve also experienced a deep discontinuity.
+Traditionally, many names were chosen for auspicious reasons, and most are three characters long, especially business names.
+For example, in old Hohhot city, three famous names were Dashengkui 大盛魁, Yuanshengde 元盛德 and Tianyide 天义德 but these kinds of names haven’t been in use for a long time.
+Now if a company chooses a name, unless they specifically want to emphasize tradition or specific characteristics (such as herbal medicine, traditional culture, authentic flavor…) then it is unlikely that they will use a similar three-character structure.
+Instead they are likely to choose a name with a word like “hall” in it, and add something next to it, as demonstrated by names like “Nature Hall” and “Qianxiang Pavillion”.
 As far as modern logos are concerned, many use the names of plants and animals such as peony, chrysanthemum, red-headed crane, white elephant – but these, too have become increasingly sparse over the last 20 to 30 years because this kind of mimetic name appears to be rather “earthy”.
-Of course there is always an exception – afterall, “Apple” is currently one of the most influential brand names
+Of course there is always an exception – after all, “Apple” is currently one of the most influential brand names

 Source : Douban, 15 November 2012